Audectra/Firmware/README.md

 If you are eager to control addressable LEDs with Audectra, then this might be the bast starting point for your firmware.

+### Audectra v1.5.1 Single-Channel with PWM

+If you are still using Audectra v1.5.1, you might need to adapt and use this base firmware for your controller.